Blind, older dog found in Alaska 3 weeks after wandering off

 Lulu was barely alive after being found Tuesday, but she is being nursed back to health and is back home with her family, the Daily Sitka Sentinel reported.

-The Kubacki family searched for weeks after Lulu wandered off June 18.
+The Kubacki family searched for weeks after Lulu wandered off on June 18.

 “She’s just so helpless, and you kind of imagined that she can’t get real far because she can’t see,” he said.